 5. Self-Actualization: At this point, you should feel a low level of anxiety over getting your needs and your loved ones' needs met.
 Now is your time to focus on your curiosities!
 You have the time and energy to think about how you would like to leave your mark on the world and contribute to your community!
 Some of the most satisfying experiences a person can have is when they feel like they are helping others, and when they feel that their efforts are acknowledged and appreciated.

 NOW - Regardless of what level in Maslow's Hierarchy of Needs you were at in March, you may have rapidly and unexpectedly dropped down to level 1.
 You may have lost your job.
 You may not be able to afford luxuries anymore.
 You may be struggling to maintain your relationships and might be experiencing an overwhelming feeling of dread and stress.
 Your emotions may be all over the place.
 You are not alone.

 Let's Explore Ways to Become Resilient

 - Focus on one positive step at a time.
 Start with basic needs goals, and work your way up.

 -Keeping moving forward at whatever pace is right for you.
 It's common to become frozen when the goals seem far away and if you are overwhelmed by all of the steps you need to take in order to reach your goal.
 Shavings make a pile, and small efforts add up to large progress.

--Try to keep in the back of you mind how much your past self would appreciate all of the hard work you've put in already.
+-Try to keep in the back of your mind how much your past self would appreciate all of the hard work you've put in already.
 You may not be at the top of the hill.
-But, without your prior efforts, you would still be at the beginning.
+But, without your efforts, you would still be at the beginning.
 Place yourself in a grateful state.
 All of your prior efforts have put you closer to your goals than if you had become frozen and unproductive.

 - And again, think about your former excited self.
 Think of how passionate you were to reach your goal(s).